How to maximise points in the 2025 Internal Medicine Training (IMT) Application

 3 points – Teaching medical students or other healthcare professionals regularly > 3 months.
 As above, this is a very achievable goal and easy to evidence with certificates and student feedback!

-6 points – Worked with local tutors to design and organise a teaching programme (a series of sessions) to enhance locally organised teaching & provided teaching for 3 months.
+5 points – Worked with local tutors to organise a teaching programme (a series of sessions) to enhance locally organised teaching & provided teaching for 3 months.
 You need to demonstrate that you have liaised with other tutors to implement new changes into a teaching programme (you don’t have to design the program yourself).
 Contact the education leads for medical students in your hospital or the education leads for the different nursing or AHP departments; they will be happy for the help, and you will score easy points.
+Note, the number of points on offer for this has been reduced for 2025 entry.

 Examples of teaching programmes include: